 In this paper, we investigate the way in which the occurrence and nature of friction-induced limit cycling in flexible mechanical systems (e.g. a drill-string system) depends on essential friction characteristics.
-This study is performed on the level of both model-based and experimental bifurcation analyses.
+This study is performed on the level of both model-based and experimental bifurcation analysis.
 The striking similarity of the model-based and experimental results confirms the quality of the model.
-The main conclusion, which is based on these combined results, is that a subtle interplay of velocity weakening characteristics at low velocities and viscous friction at higher velocities determines the occurrence and nature of the friction-induced limit cycling and the range of parameters for which these limit cycles sustain.
+The main conclusion, which is based on these combined results, is that a subtle interplay of negative damping characteristics at low velocities and viscous friction at higher velocities determines the occurrence and nature of the friction-induced limit cycling and the range of parameters for which these limit cycles sustain.
+Furthermore, we conclude that the the level of positive damping at very low velocities with respect to the negative damping level at slightly higher velocities determines whether torsional vibrations with and/or without stick-slip can occur.
 Moreover, results on both levels confirm that discontinuous bifurcations play a crucial role in the creation and destruction of these limit cycles.

 The way in which such friction characteristics are influenced by physical conditions such as temperature and normal forces on the frictional contact is studied experimentally.
-An important observation is that the normal force in the frictional contact influences the friction force in a rather complex way and can induce a higher level of velocity weakening (for higher normal forces), which in turn can give rise to limit cycles of higher amplitudes for a larger range of the constant input voltage.
+An important observation is that the normal force in the frictional contact influences the friction force in a rather complex way and can induce a higher negative damping level (for higher normal forces), which in turn can give rise to limit cycles of higher amplitudes for a larger range of the constant input voltage.

 It should be noted that the configuration of the experimental set-up (two masses, coupled by a flexibility, of which one is subject to friction and the other is driven by an actuator) can be recognized in many other mechanical systems, in which friction deteriorates the system performance by the induction of vibrations.
-In this context, one can think of printers, pick and place machines, industrial and domestic robots, simple earth-quake models, accurate mirror positioning systems on satellites, drilling systems and many more.
+In this context, one can think of printers, pick and place machines, industrial and domestic robots, simple earthquake models, accurate mirror positioning systems on satellites, drilling systems and many more.
 Finally, the insight gained by this work can very well be used to steer research on controller design for such systems aiming at the avoidance of friction-induced limit cycling.